veganmosfet/simple_agent/README.md

 Notes
 - Exit with `exit` or `Ctrl+D`.
 - History is saved to `~/.agent_history`.
+- Thinking traces: models that emit `reasoning_content` will show it in dim gray unless `--no-reasoning` is supplied.
 - Prompt/history behavior:
   - On macOS with libedit, the input prompt is intentionally uncolored to avoid display glitches when navigating history.
   - With GNU readline (e.g., when running via `uv` where `gnureadline` is available), the prompt is colored safely using non-printing markers so arrows/history render correctly.